-Prioritized projects for the Quillayute Basin in 2019 are primarily projects still needing funding that have been carried forward from the assessment procedures described above (Hunter 2006; NPCLE, 2007), or projects identified as part of the U.S. Forest Service Calawah Focus Watershed Assessment undertaken in 2010.
+Prioritized projects for the Quillayute Basin in 2022 are primarily projects still needing funding that are projects identified as part of the U.S. Forest Service Calawah

+Focus Watershed Assessment undertaken in 2010 and Quileute Tribe's Quillayute Geomorphic Assessment.
 Some of these projects have been fully or partially funded but none of them has been fully implemented on the ground.
 Each projects "status" at the time of publication is indicated at the end of its description.